Skip to main content

 The EEOC’s requirement that wellness programs be “reasonably designed to promote health or prevent disease” serves as a crucial legal check on poorly conceived or discriminatory programs.
 A program is not reasonably designed if it is merely a subterfuge for cost-shifting or if it imposes overly burdensome requirements on employees.
 From a clinical standpoint, this “reasonable design” clause can be interpreted as a mandate for acknowledging the principles of personalized medicine.

 A patient on a Growth Hormone Peptide Therapy, such as Ipamorelin/CJC-1295, may experience significant body recomposition ∞ losing visceral fat while gaining muscle.
-Their scale weight might remain stable or even increase, yet their is dramatically improving.
+Their scale weight might remain stable or even increase, yet their metabolic health is dramatically improving.
 A reasonably designed program must possess the sophistication to accommodate such scenarios.

 The following table provides a legal and physiological analysis of how standard wellness program designs can fail the “reasonable design” test when confronted with specific endocrine conditions.